nodepy/nodepy/README.md

   `.py` if they don't already end it `.py` or `.pyw`.
 This is to prevent `distlib` from stripping any extension that is intended to be in the scripts call name.
 (Windows only)
+- add `"private"` field to the manifest specification
+- remove `"postinstall"` field from the manifest specification (backwards incompatible)

 ### v0.0.8